sagemath/trac_to_gh/Issue 4544.md

 # Issue 4544: comparison of CDF (or any inexact) elements needs work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4544

 Original creator: craigcitro